What Residency Training Programs are offered at Griffin Hospital?

 What types of careers do the Residency Training Programs prepare residents for?

 Categorical Internal Medicine: We recruit applicants who will have careers in primary care, academic internal medicine and its subspecialties.
 We actively promote careers in primary care given the shortage of primary care providers in the United States.

 Combined Internal Medicine/Preventive Medicine: We recruit applicants who will have careers in primary care, academic internal medicine and preventive medicine and public health, as is the mandate of our Program’s grants and mission.
 Our focus is in training physicians with the mindset of public service and public health.
-Our residency is not suitable for those who wish to enter a subspecialty/fellowship training program after residency.

 When are applications reviewed and notifications for interviews sent?

 October 1st to October 15th applications are reviewed and interview invitations are sent on a rolling basis.